 Initially, the association representative tries to resolve the issue verbally with the violating individual/home.
 If the issue does not get addressed, a notification letter is sent, in which the violator is politely informed about the issue and is requested to resolve it.
 The third step would come if the issue does not get resolved even after this polite letter, which involves sending a violation letter.

 The tone of the violation letter should not be condescending, but a little strict.
 The extent of violation would be the main factor affecting the information stated in the letter.
-Generally, the homeowner association violation letter includes the following details:
+Common details are

 - The issue of the violation.